Chart Color Schemes

 Population growth drivers in Blacktown - West are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Blacktown - West's population is approximately 17,993 as of August 2025.
-From the 2021 Census, this represents a growth of 852 people, an increase of 5.0%.
-The ABS estimated resident population in June 2024 was 17,786, with an additional 243 validated new addresses since the Census date contributing to this growth.
-This results in a population density ratio of 3,844 persons per square kilometer, placing Blacktown - West in the top 10% of national locations assessed by AreaSearch.
-The area's 5.0% growth since the 2021 census exceeds the SA3 area's 3.9%, indicating it as a growth leader in the region.
-Overseas migration drove this population growth, contributing approximately 80.5% of overall population gains during recent periods.
+Blacktown - West's population was approximately 17,993 as of August 2025.
+This figure reflects a growth of 852 people, representing a 5.0% increase since the 2021 Census, which reported a population of 17,141.
+The change is inferred from the estimated resident population of 17,786 in June 2024 and an additional 243 validated new addresses since the Census date.
+This results in a population density ratio of 3,844 persons per square kilometer, placing Blacktown - West among the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+The 5.0% growth rate since the 2021 Census exceeded the SA3 area's average growth of 3.9%, positioning Blacktown - West as a growth leader in the region.
+Overseas migration accounted for approximately 80.5% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth for national areas, with Blacktown - West expected to increase by 2,694 persons to 2041 based on the latest population numbers, reflecting a total increase of 13.8% over these 17 years.
+Future population trends indicate an above median growth is projected for the area, with an expected increase of 2,694 persons by 2041 based on latest population numbers, reflecting a total increase of 13.8% over the 17-year period.

 Frequently Asked Questions - Population